 Visions of Sugar Plums

-This romantic suspense is a paperback edition that was published by St. Martin Paperbacks on November 17, 2003 and has 192 pages.
+romantic suspense that was published by St. Martin Paperbacks on November 17, 2003 and has 192 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Pros and Cons, Top Secret Twenty-One, The Job, Two for the Dough, Stephanie Plum #3 – #7, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds
+Other books by this author which I have reviewed include Pros and Cons, Top Secret Twenty-One, The Job, Two for the Dough, Stephanie Plum #3 – #7, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds

 First in the Stephanie Plum Between the Numbers/Holiday Novels and falling in at 8.5 in the Stephanie Plum romantic suspense series revolving around a bounty hunter in Trenton, New Jersey.
 If you’re interested, there is a chronological listing of the Stephanie Plum books on my website.